-Jeffrey Binder, our Chief Executive Officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended) as of the end of the period covered by this report.
-Based on the evaluation, Mr. Binder concluded that our disclosure controls and procedures are not effective in timely alerting him to material information relating to us that is required to be included in our periodic SEC filings and ensuring that information required to be disclosed by us in the reports we file or submit under the Act is accumulated and communicated to our management, including our chief financial officer, or person performing similar functions, as appropriate to allow timely decisions regarding required disclosure, for the following reasons:
+Jeffrey Binder, our Chief Executive Officer and Frank Tarantino, our Chief Financial Officer, have evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended) as of the end of the period covered by this report.
+Based on their evaluation, Mr. Binder and Mr. Tarantino concluded that our disclosure controls and procedures are not effective in timely alerting them to material information relating to us that is required to be included in our periodic SEC filings and ensuring that information required to be disclosed by us in the reports we file or submit under the Act is accumulated and communicated to our management, including our chief financial officer, or person performing similar functions, as appropriate to allow timely decisions regarding required disclosure, for the following reasons:

-- We do not have an independent board of directors or adequate segregation of duties; - We have not established a formal written policy for the approval, identification and authorization of related party transactions - We do not have an independent body to oversee our internal controls over financial reporting and lack segregation of duties due to our limited resources.
+- We do not have an independent board of directors or adequate segregation of duties; - We have not established a formal written policy for the approval, identification and authorization of related party transactions

+• We do not have an independent body to oversee our internal controls over financial reporting and lack segregation of duties due to our limited resources.